2001 French Grand Prix: Warm-up

-The drivers took to the track at 09:30 Central European Summer Time (UTC+2) for a 30-minute warm-up session in warm and dry weather conditions.
-All drivers fine-tuned their race set-ups against the weather conditions of the time, undertook laps in their spare cars and Barrichello changed the setting of his rear wing.
-Although he spun towards the conclusion of the session, Häkkinen drove better than in qualifying and he was fastest with a lap of 1 minute and 15.428 seconds, which was one-thousands of a second faster than Michael Schumacher in second.
+On race morning, a 30-minute warm-up session was held in warm and dry weather conditions.
+All drivers fine-tuned their race set-ups against the weather conditions of the time, set laps in their spare cars and Barrichello changed the setting of his rear wing.
+Although he spun towards the conclusion of the session, Häkkinen drove better than in qualifying and he was fastest with a lap of 1:15.428, which was one-thousands of a second faster than Michael Schumacher in second.
 Barrichello's car was corrected from having an unbalanced car with a change of electronic settings after a technical meeting and he placed third and Coulthard was fourth.
 Fifth was Trulli, Räikkönen placed sixth and Panis came seventh.
-De La Rosa, Heidfeld and Irvine were in positions eight to ten going into the race.
+De la Rosa, Heidfeld and Irvine were in positions eight to ten.